 Design and Technology

-Design and Technology encourages children to develop, plan and communicate ideas.
-They will be expected to work with different tools, equipment, materials and components in order to make quality products.
-These products will then be evaluated in order to identify improvements that could be made to their work in the future.
-Design and Technology has links with many other curriculum areas including IT in Key Stage 2
+Design and Technology encourages children to use their creativity and imagination to design and make a quality product.
+They will be expected to work with different tools, equipment, materials and components.
+The finished products will then be evaluated in order to identify improvements that could be made to their work in the future.
+Design and Technology has links with many other curriculum areas including Science, Technology, Engineering, Mathematics and Art.

-Learning history provides an important context for the development of children’s key skills; information processing, reasoning, enquiry, creative thinking, evaluation and communication.
-There are opportunities to respond to artefacts, pictures, written sources, graphical representations and to present the results of enquiries including written narratives.
-The children learn about Ancient Civilisations to the present day and the history of Britain and the wider world, developing their chronological understanding.
+Through the teaching of History in Key Stage 1 and Key Stage 2 we provide opportunities for the development of key skills: sequencing, cause and effect, reasoning, enquiry, constructing the past and chronological awareness.
+There are opportunities to respond to artefacts, pictures and written sources and to present the results of enquiries including written narratives.
+The children will learn about Ancient Civilisations to the present day as well as the history of Britain and the wider world, alongside studying significant individuals from the past.

 In Geography at Key Stage 1 and Key Stage 2 we aim to develop the children’s knowledge of places and environments.
 This begins with the immediate school locality and widens to include both regional and national studies.
 The children will also study localities in other countries looking at the similarities and differences between physical and human features.
 Geographical skills are taught including an understanding of maps and plans and a range of investigative and problem solving skills.
 Geography is also a focus for understanding issues about the environment and sustainable development.